ShonMG/atlantis_telkoms_revamp/replit.md

 - **Animations**: Framer Motion for smooth transitions and interactions
 - **Form Handling**: React Hook Form with Zod validation
 - **Icons**: Lucide React and React Icons
+- **Routing**: Wouter for client-side routing with dedicated About page

 ### Backend Architecture
 - **Web Framework**: Express.js with TypeScript